How do I appeal my room rating?

 Students who lived off campus for the prior academic year will not be penalized.
 However, there is no room rating for off-campus housing.
 This includes students who studied away for a semester/year.

 What if I am a returning student?

-BE ADVISED: Students wishing to participate in the May Housing lottery must be formally readmitted by April 1, 2016.
+BE ADVISED: Students wishing to participate in the April Housing selection process must be formally readmitted by April 1.
 Students who are readmitted AFTER April 1st will be assigned fall housing during the summer.

 What if I don’t think my lottery number is fair?